ppy/osu-wiki/news/2024/2024-06-03-the-followpoint-eriha-the-drum-decimator-of-osu-taiko.md

 *Who would you call the best osu!taiko player(s) at the moment and why?*

 > The best player I can think of right now is [SilverTyrant](https://osu.ppy.sh/users/14356353).
 He also competed in TWC2024 and I think it's very cool that he has recorded great scores on various maps, not just speed maps.
+>
 > Especially [Kage no Nai Hito](https://osu.ppy.sh/beatmapsets/1519045#taiko/3110395)'s [DT record](https://osu.ppy.sh/scores/1876120539) is so crazy that no player will surpass his record anytime soon.
 >
 > In addition, [sourufire](https://osu.ppy.sh/users/13249305) is probably the most growing of the Japanese players.
 His acc on the various speed maps is excellent and I look forward to competing with him in the future!

-*What do you feel is the most important aspect to keep motivation even when you are not improving and what keeps you specifically motivated to play?*
+*What do you feel is the most important aspect to keep motivation even when you are not improving, and what keeps you specifically motivated to play?*

 > I make it a point to take a break when my motivation wanes and observe the records of other players.
 Seeing other players happy to score well often motivates me naturally.
 >